Particular/ServicePulse/docs/https-testing.md

 | `--httpshstsmaxageseconds=` | `31536000` | HSTS max-age (1 year) |
 | `--httpshstsincludesubdomains=` | `false` | Include subdomains in HSTS |

 > **Note:** HSTS and HTTP to HTTPS redirection are not tested in this guide.
 These features are designed for reverse proxy scenarios.
-See [Local Reverse Proxy Testing](local-nginx-testing.md) for testing these features.
+See [Reverse Proxy Testing](nginx-testing.md) for testing these features.

 ## Cleanup